36 Best Movies for Learning French Language

 “Haute Tension” (High Tension) is a 2003 French horror film directed by Alexandre Aja.
 This is known for its intense, suspenseful atmosphere and graphic and violent scenes.

-This flick falls within the slasher and psychological horror genres.
-It is about two friends stalked by a mysterious killer.
+This flick falls into the slasher and psychological horror genres.
+It is about two friends who a mysterious killer stalks.

 The characters speak standard French with some colloquial language and slang.
 The dialogue includes expressions and vocabulary related to fear and suspense.